 With a bold and cosmopolitan capital city, a plethora of quaint medieval towns, a unique delta, a Black Sea coast full of contrasts, and an unexpected mix of natural and cultural gems, Romania is an interesting country, to say the least.

-It also has a mesmerizing heart that pulses with history, culture, and spirituality; some uncharted, majestic mountains that hide wildlife, unimaginable natural treasures, and time-forgotten hamlets; and a world-famous region (Transylvania) whose links with vampires are a far cry compared with its stunning natural beauty, let alone the fascinating age-old traditions, charming Saxon fortresses, and sumptuous castles that dot the landscape.
+It also has a mesmerizing heart that pulses with history, culture, and spirituality; some uncharted, majestic mountains that hide wildlife, unimaginable natural treasures, and time-forgotten hamlets; and a world-famous region (Transylvania) rich in natural beauty, fascinating age-old traditions, charming Saxon fortresses, sumptuous castles, and spooky vampire folklore.

-It’s funny how most people have no clue where in the world is Romania, but they’re usually quite familiar with Transylvania – the region whose legends, history, and Gothic castles have inspired Irish author Bram Stoker to set his vampire novel Dracula here.
+It’s funny how most people have no clue where in the world Romania is, but they’re usually quite familiar with Transylvania – the region whose legends, history, and Gothic castles have inspired Irish author Bram Stoker to set his vampire novel Dracula there.
 Back to reality, however, this magnificent region in the heart of the country is much more than just gloomy landscapes, crumbling ruins, and haunting lords.

 While downright eerie and mysterious, Transylvania is also brimming with art, culture, and spectacular medieval towns.
 In the shadow of its majestic mountains carpeted with virgin forests are quiet sun-drenched valleys and serene rolling hills scattered with some of Europe’s most stunning castles and fortified citadels.

 My favorite thing to do in Transylvania is spending a few days in Sibiu – a European Cultural Capital with beautiful medieval architecture, hip third-wave cafés, a world-class cultural scene, and some of the best restaurants in Romania.